Unbiased estimators for the Heston model with stochastic interest rates: Convergence analysis

 \subsection{Analysis for digital options}

 The digital option may be one of the most popular options in finance that has a discontinuous payoff.
 Next, we extend the analysis to the digital option.
 The digital call option has the payoff

 where $K>0$.
+Here, if $S_{T}>K$, then $P(S_T)=1$; otherwise, $P(S_T)=0$.
 Due to the discontinuity, a direct application of our time-discrete scheme in Section \ref{Hestonstr} might lead to a slow convergence rate.
-Therefore, we consider an approach using conditional expectations similar to that in Giles \cite{Gi2} to achieve a better convergence rate.
+Therefore, we consider an approach using conditional expectations similar to that in Giles \cite{Gi2} to achieve a higher convergence rate.
 Specifically, conditional on $V:=(V_{t})_{t\in [0,T]}$ and $r:=(r_{t})_{t\in [0,T]}$, from equation (\ref{XT}), we have

 where $\Phi$ is the cumulative distribution function of the standard normal distribution.
 Then, we convert the approximation of $\mathbb{E}\left(e^{-\int_{0}^{T}r_{t}\mathrm{d}t}1_{S_{T}>K}\right)$ to the approximation of $\mathbb{E}\left[g\left(V_{T},\int_{0}^{T}V_{t}\mathrm{d}t,\int_{0}^{T}r_{t}\mathrm{d}t\right)\right]$, where the integrals $\int_{0}^{T}V_{t}\mathrm{d}t$ and $\int_{0}^{T}r_{t}\mathrm{d}t$ can be approximated by $\sum_{i=0}^{T/h-1}V_{ih}h$ and $\sum_{i=0}^{T/h-1}\hat{r}_{ih}h$, respectively, based on the Euler scheme.